Ravikumarchavva/Cricket-Prediction/README.md

 1. **Data Collection**: Pulls raw data from sources (e.g., Cricsheet) and ESPN cricket stats.
 2. **Data Preprocessing**: Cleans and transforms raw data for player and team stats.
 3. **Data Merging**: Combines individual datasets for player, team, and ball-by-ball statistics.
-4. **Data Filtering**: Filters datasets for model training, focusing on relevant features.
+4. **Data Filtering**: Filters datasets for model training, focusing on relevant features to remove matches that are not in all 3 datasets (player, team, and ball-by-ball).
-5. **HDFS Storage**: Uses Hadoop’s HDFS for storing datasets.
-6. **Pyspark**: Uses Apache Spark for data manuplation.

 ### Pipeline Diagram